 HealthConcernEvent

-A fact that may be of concern, or that may be related to a concern that is added to the HealthConcern.
+A fact that may be of concern, or that may be related to a concern, which is added to the HealthConcern.

 A HealthConcernEvent will typically be a problem (such as diabetes or hypertension), but could be a risk, a complaint or clinical observation that has not yet been diagnosed, a procedure (e.g., a coronary bypass graft operation), or any other fact that has been designated as a concern that requires attention, whether for treatment or monitoring for possible indication of treatment.
 This event is added to the HealthConcern as part of the list of facts and observations.